reactioncommerce/reaction/docs/products.md

 ##Products

 Products are the individual items that you are selling in your Reaction shop.
-With Reaction, you can create and edit products in-line with the same view your shoppers will see: No separate administrator views, just simple product management.
+With Reaction, you can create and edit products inline with the same view your shoppers will see: No separate administrator views; just simple product management.

 ###Creating Products